🥳🥳EOFY Sim Sale On Now - Up To 30% Off🥳🥳

 Button Boxes and Dashboard Displays

 Racing simulators have grown complex, with pit strategy, fuel management, and countless adjustable settings.
-Button boxes centralize these controls within easy reach, while dashboard displays show vital telemetry without cluttering your screen.
+Button boxes centralise these controls within easy reach, while dashboard displays show vital telemetry without cluttering your screen.

 These additions become more appealing as you spend more time racing.
 Initially, keyboard shortcuts work fine, but eventually, you'll want everything at your fingertips for that immersive experience.